 5. Hike up to Doi Suthep

-On this trip, I unfortunately didn’t have time to climb up Doi Suthep, but I do remember it fondly when I was in Thailand six years ago.
-At the base of the mountain are stairs lined with the mythical Naga serpents that act as handrails for the 309 steps that lead you to the temple situated on the mountain, known as Wat Phra Tat.
+On this trip, I unfortunately didn’t have time to climb up Doi Suthep , but I do remember it fondly when I was studying abroad in Thailand in 2008.
+At the base of the mountain are stairs lined with the mythical Naga serpents that act as handrails for the 309 steps that lead you to the Wat Phra Tat temple situated on the Doi Suthep mountain.
 A holy and wondrous place, it is said that Wat Phra Tat was built in accordance to a divine ordinance by Buddha himself.
 If the copper plated chedi doesn’t take your breath away, maybe the panoramic views of Chiang Mai from atop the mountain will.

 - Personally, I think the best massages in Thailand are done in Chiang Mai and my favorite one is Lawanee Thai Massage located on Sridonchai Road close to the Elephant Nature Park office.
 The staff dress the part, donning the traditional attire of the Lanna, while offering clients affordable massage packages (the traditional Thai massage is 200 THB/hr) as well as small details that add to the experience such as jasmine water foot soaking, complimentary sweet tea, and your own Lanna garments to dress in as well during the massage.
 Walk-ins are welcome.